Frequently Asked Questions

 Students are reviewed holistically taking into account your academic profile (units of B to 2.0, GPA trend, academic remedies available, etc.) and your appeal submission (overall quality of responses, detailed plan for gaining Eligible status, resource engagement, etc.).

 Sure!
-You can submit an appeal prior to the end of the semester; review of Fall 2022 appeals will begin in January 2023.
+The appeal form will be available beginning May 5, 2023 in UAccess Student Center.
+You can submit an appeal prior to the end of the semester; review of Spring 2023 appeals will begin on May 23, 2023.

 If your grades bring you to Eligible status your appeal will not be reviewed –your status will return to Eligible!